lockepatton/sonipy/contributing.md

 tests folder README for more information on how to test on your local machine.

 Finally, you can push to your fork of the project and submit a pull request.
 At that point you're waiting on us.
-We can suggest changes or improvments or merge changes directly.
+We can suggest changes or improvements or merge changes directly.

-At any point in this process, you can reach out - either as an issue on github or via email.
+At any point in this process, you can reach out - either as an issue on github, via email, or [twitter](https://twitter.com/Astro_Locke).
 This was once brand new to us too.